 And we are finally here.
-First noticeable thing that probably hit you in the face if you looked at various Rye examples.
+The following are the first noticeable things that probably hit you in the face when you looked at various Rye examples.

 Calling functions in Rye is simple.
-You use a word, that function is bound to, and provide the arguments.
+You use a word that is bound to a function, and provide the arguments.

-When evaluator gets to a word bound to a function, it goes forward collecting necessary number of values for arguments and then evaluates the function.
+When the evaluator gets to a word bound to a function, it goes forward collecting the necessary number of values for arguments and then evaluates the function.
 Here are few simple examples:

 print "Call me"